zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 # Learning the ZModel Language

 ZModel is a declarative language for defining data models, relations and access policies.
-ZModel is a superset of [Prisma's Schema Language](https://www.prisma.io/docs/concepts/components/prisma-schema), so if you're already familar with Prisma, feel free to jump directly to the [Access Policies](#access-policies) section.
-Otherwise, don't worry, the syntax is intuitive and easy to learn.
+ZModel is a superset of [Prisma's Schema Language](https://www.prisma.io/docs/concepts/components/prisma-schema), so if you're already familiar with Prisma, feel free to jump directly to the [Access Policies](#access-policies) section.
+Otherwise, don't worry.
+The syntax is intuitive and easy to learn.

 ## Data source

 Every model needs to include exactly one `datasource` declaration, providing information on how to connect to the underlying databases.

-The recommended way is to load connection string from an environment variable, like:
+The recommended way is to load the connection string from an environment variable, like:

 ```prisma
 datasource db {